Dr. Jennifer Coffman, Coordinator, ISAT/International Programs

 Dr. Gabrielle Lanier, Co-Coordinator, History

-While open to all majors at JMU, the minor in historical archeology is designed as a complement to existing majors in anthropology and history, though it should be of interest to students in art history, museum studies and administration.
-While guided by the theoretical underpinnings of history and anthropology, the minor in historical archeology is highly field and research oriented.
+While open to all majors at JMU, the minor in historical archaeology is designed as a complement to existing majors in anthropology and history, though it should be of interest to students in art history, museum studies and administration.
+While guided by the theoretical underpinnings of history and anthropology, the minor in historical archaeology is highly field and research oriented.
 Students enrolling in the program should anticipate courses that require significant effort outside the classroom.
 The minor requires a minimum of 23 credit hours.

 Dr. Mary Tacy, Co-Coordinator, Department of Integrated Science and Technology

 Dr. Sarah O'Connor, Co-Coordinator, Department of Writing, Rhetoric, and Technical Communication